Hasidic Jewish council urges community to follow guidelines after illegal gatherings | CBC News

 "I don't think you need 30 police cars for 15 people," he said.
 "It's really frustrating."

-The province had ordered all places of worship to shut down earlier this month, with the exception of funerals.
+The province had ordered all places of worship to shut down earlier this month, with an exception for funerals.
 But earlier this week, the province reversed that decision, opting to limit religious gatherings to a maximum of 10 people instead.

 In a statement to Radio-Canada, Public Security Minister Geneviève Guilbault called illegal gatherings "unacceptable" and said it's important for all Quebecers to keep following the public health guidelines put in place.